Under the heading "Course information" above, you will find the section "Search course"

 allowed to take an advanced course in architecture.

-Courses may be added to your study plan the first week of each study period.
+Courses may be added to your study plan the first week of each study period, if seats are available.
 Read all information about the course and check prerequisites before requesting a registration.

-Contact your coordinator if you want to add courses.
-Check your current registrations by logging in to the student portal.
+Contact your CIM-coordinator if you want to add courses.
+Check your current registrations by logging in to the Student Portal.

 You are not allowed to be registered for courses which you don't intend to finish.

-Contact your coordinator if you want to drop courses.
-No registrations can be removed after three weeks in to each study period.
+Contact your CIM-coordinator if you want to drop courses.